krisfoster/graalvm-ni-demos/README.md

 ## Add Log4J and Why We Need the Tracing Agent

 So far, so good.
-But say we now want to add a library, or some code, to our project that relies on reflection.
+But say we now we want to add a library, or some code, to our project that relies on reflection.
 A good candidate for testing this out would be to add `log4j`.
 Let's do that.

 We've already added it as a dependency in the `pom.xml` file, all we need to do is to open